HoneyHoneyTeam/ESP32.Marauder.Double.Barrel.5G.by.ESP32.C5/README.md

 <br/>

+2. Connecting the unit to your PC or Mac via the USB-C port on top of the device, which is marked as "A".
+Make sure the USB-C cable is capable for data transfer, If you are not sure what is that mean, use the cable coming with the package.

-2. Next, while **holding down the boot button (marked as "2" on the back of the device)**, with the metal stylus included with the Double Barrel.
-Meanwhile connect the unit to your PC or Mac via the USB-C port on top of the device, which is marked as "A".
-These two actions must be performed simultaneously — pressing and holding the boot button while connecting the device is the standard procedure for entering bootloader mode.
+2. Next,  while **holding down the boot button (marked as "2" on the back of the device)**, with the metal stylus included with the Double Barrel, then turn on the device with on/off swith (marked as "C").
+These two actions must be performed simultaneously

 3. Return to Flash Download Tools, select the **COM** in the lower right cornor (the one marked with 3 in the picture) and click Start.